 Arrest statistics for 2017-2018 (March 1, 2017, through March 1, 2018): Liquor Law Violations - 0; Drug Abuse Violations - 1;Weapons Violations - 0.

 Arrest statistics for 2016-2017 (March 1, 2016, through March 1, 2017): Liquor Law Violations - 0; Drug Abuse Violations - 0;Weapons Violations - 0.

 In case of student or employee acts of crime, including violence, vandalism, burglary, sexual offenses, etc., NACC shall, within the scope of applicable federal and state due process requirements, take such administrative or disciplinary actions as appropriate.
 For a student, the disciplinary action may include, but shall not be limited to, reprimand or suspension.
 For an employee, the disciplinary action may include, but will not be limited to, reprimand, suspension or termination of employment, or requirement that the employee participate in and/or successfully complete an appropriate rehabilitation program (i.e. drug abuse violations).
 Any visitor engaging in any act prohibited by this policy shall be called upon to immediately halt such behavior and/or leave the college premises.

-Full policies of Northeast Alabama Community College are published in the Faculty and Staff Handbook (employment policies), or the Catalog (academic and student policies), or can be obtained from the Office of the President.
-The Harassment/Physical Assault Policy as well as the Student Disciplinary Procedures are published annually in the Catalog as well as on the Title IX Coordinator webpage (Search: Title IX).
+Full policies of Northeast Alabama Community College are published in the Employee Handbook (employment policies), or the Catalog (academic and student policies), or can be obtained from the Office of the President.
+The Anti-Harassment, Physical Assault, and Anti-Discrimination Policy as well as the Student Complaint Procedures, including disciplinary information, are published annually in the Catalog as well as on the Title IX Coordinator webpage (Search: Title IX).
 While this website attempts to present information accurately, it does not constitute the complete statement of policies of Northeast Alabama Community College.
 Contents are subject to change without notice.